vmware/terraform-provider-wavefront/docs/index.md

 # Wavefront Provider

-> We released version 3.0.1 to address an incompatibility in version <= 3.0.0 between threshold alerts and our new alerting experience.
+> Version 3.0.1 addresses a compatibility issue with the new alerting experience.

 The Wavefront provider is used to interact with the Wavefront monitoring service.
 The provider needs to be configured with the proper credentials before it can be used.